 Los Angeles has long been a top destination for everyone from aspiring actors and musicians to tech buffs and engineers.
-In addition to being the home of some of the biggest stars in Hollywood, Los Angeles is also one of the most diverse cities in America, and the second-largest city in America by population.
+In addition to being the 2nd largest city in the U.S. and the home of some of the biggest stars in Hollywood, Los Angeles is also one of the most diverse cities in America, and the second-largest city in America by population.

 Despite (or perhaps because of) its attractive coastal location, an abundance of job opportunities and many lifestyle amenities, Los Angeles also has one of the highest costs of living in the United States.
 On average, living in LA will cost you double the national average, so plan on spending upwards of 250% more in housing, specifically.